menu

 The University of the Arts is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

 The University of the Arts real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the The University of the Arts neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics